 19. Why choose Varnavides Law for my securities fraud case?

-Attorney Gary Varnavides brings a unique perspective to securities fraud cases.
-With 10 years of experience at a major securities defense firm defending broker-dealers against investor claims, he understands how the other side thinks and builds their defenses.
+Gary Varnavides brings a unique perspective to securities fraud cases.
+Having spent more than a decade on the defense side — representing broker-dealers against investor claims — he understands how the other side thinks and builds its defenses.
 Now he uses that insider knowledge to advocate for defrauded investors.

 Credentials